-My life has been one of questioning, adventure, and exploration, both of the external world and the greater internal spiritual one.
+My life has been one of questioning and curiosity, adventure, and exploration, in both the external world and the greater internal, spiritual one.

 My first career many years ago was as a Biologist.
-I learned how living things and the natural world worked, and eventually learned, as a University Laboratory Research Associate, how to manipulate or recombine DNA, the materials that creates our genetic stories.
+I learned how living things and the natural world worked, and as a University Laboratory Research Associate, learned how to manipulate or recombine DNA, the material that creates our genetic stories.

-My commitment to Judaism increased as well, and I began engaging through lay leadership and as a writing educator for adults with mental illnesses.
-The attraction for me toward these two different types of personal growth service is that they both focus on providing the holy work of Presence, of going alongside those who are striving to find spiritual connection that may have been lost, and who have the desire to find it once again.
+My full-time studies continued and I focused on serving the needs of people with mental, physical, and financial barriers.
+Whether teaching Tai Chi Chu’an with seniors or sitting at bedside with patients living with HIV/AIDS, the focus remains; on providing the holy work of Presence, of going alongside those who are striving to find spiritual connection that may have been lost, and who have the desire to find it once again.

-For more complete details about my career path and experience, please see my profile on LinkedIn.
+More details about my career path are on my profile on LinkedIn.

 Thank you for visiting!